-The old tar laughed, chuckled, and rubbed his hands in an ecstacy of delight at the indignation and disappointment visible in the countenance of the Scotch Esculapius, who, angry as he was, wisely held his tongue.
-Not so the Frenchman; his rage scarcely knew bounds,-he danced in a state of most ludicrous excitement,-he shook his fist at our rough captain, and screamed at the top of his voice,-
+The old tar laughed, chuckled, and rubbed his hands in an ecstasy of delight at the indignation and disappointment visible in the countenance of the Scotch Esculapius, who, angry as he was, wisely held his tongue.
+Not so the Frenchman; his rage scarcely knew bounds,-he danced in a state of most ludicrous excitement, - he shook his fist at our rough captain, and screamed at the top of his voice,- stiffing a laugh; 'you see 'tis only a joke!'
+'Joke! me no understand such joke.
+Bête!' returned the angry Frenchman, bestowing a savage kick on one of the unoffending pups which was frisking about his feet.
+The pup yelped; the slut barked and leaped furiously at the offender, and was only kept from biting him by Sam, who could scarcely hold her back for laughing; the captain was uproarious; the offended Frenchman alone maintained a severe and dignified aspect.
+The dogs were at length dismissed, and peace restored.

-"Sacré, you bête!
-You tink us dog, when you try to pass your puppies on us for babies ?"
-"Hout, man, don't be angry," said the Scotchman, stifling a laugh; "you see 'tis only a joke !"
+Sacré, you bête!
+You tink us dog, ven you try to pass your puppies on us for babies?'-'Hout, man, don't be angry,' said the Scotchman,